-- 2.11.
+- 2.12.
 In 2021, the Council was unsuccessful in judicial review and appeal proceedings against the decision of the appointed planning Inspector, who concluded that the plan was not legally compliant in respect of the Duty to Co-operate.
 When the examination halted, the Proposed Submission Version of the Plan (submitted April 2019) proposed almost 9,500 dwellings in the District until 2035.
-This is approximately 3 times the number of dwellings set out in the adopted Core Strategy (2011). - 2.12.
+This is approximately 3 times the number of dwellings set out in the adopted Core Strategy (2011). - 2.13.
 Since then, the Council has engaged with the Secretary of State to ensure a positive way forward, to adopt a Local Plan as soon as is reasonably practicable, which balances the need for housing and employment growth with the District's constraints such as Green Belt and National Landscapes (AONBs).
-Quarterly meetings are held between the Council and the government's Department for Levelling Up Housing and Communities (DLUHC) to discuss the progress of the local plan, and a summary of each discussion is published in the Local Plan update report to the Development and Conservation Advisory Committee, the minutes of which are publically available on our website. - 2.13.
+Regular meetings are held between the Council and the Ministry of Housing, Communities & Local Government (MHCLG) to discuss the progress of the local plan, and a summary of each discussion is published in the Local Plan update report to the Development and Conservation Advisory Committee, the minutes of which are publicly available on our website. - 2.14.
 Until a new housing requirement is adopted the HDT calculation will continue to use the most up to date standard method housing need figure.
 The District is highly constrained and there are limited options for housing to come forward without the appropriate site allocations and policy.
-Therefore, it is predicted that the housing delivery test result will continue to draw NPPF consequences until a Local Plan can be adopted. - 2.14.
-The Council is currently working on a new local plan for Sevenoaks District (Plan 2040).
+Therefore, it is predicted that the housing delivery test result will continue to draw NPPF consequences until a Local Plan can be adopted. - 2.15.
+The Council is currently working on a new local plan for Sevenoaks District.
 An initial Regulation 18 consultation took place in Autumn 2022 on the potential for new development in non-Green Belt locations.
-This approach reinforced the Council's development strategy of seeking to make best use of land in existing settlements and then examining all reasonable alternatives, before reaching a conclusion on whether exceptional circumstances exist to justify the release of Green Belt land. - 2.15.
+This approach reinforced the Council's development strategy of seeking to make best use of land in existing settlements and then examining all reasonable alternatives, before reaching a conclusion on whether exceptional circumstances exist to justify the release of Green Belt land.
 A second Regulation 18 consultation took place in Autumn 2023 which looked at the potential for development in the Green Belt, in suitable and sustainable locations, close to existing top-tier settlements, as defined by the Settlement Hierarchy 2022. - 2.16.
-A Regulation 19 is scheduled to take place later this year, with submission to the Planning Inspectorate for Examination taking place prior to 30 June 2025.
-Regular updates on the local plan are set out at the Development and Conservation Advisory Committee, the minutes of which are publicly available on our website.
+A new National Planning Policy Framework (NPPF) was published in December 2024, alongside an updated standard methodology for calculating housing need.
+This new standard method sees the housing requirement for Sevenoaks District rise by 63% per annum, from 704 (April 2024) to 1,149 units (December 2024).